One Trail, Two Very Different Endings

 On paper, adding Fimmvörðuháls looks like “just one more day.”
 On the trail, it feels like a very different decision.
 If you’re wondering whether you should add Fimmvörðuháls to the Laugavegur, you’re not alone.

 We started the hike expecting everyone in our group to go all the way to Skógafoss.
-At the same time, we knew that decision might change by the time we reached the end of Laugavegur.
+But we also knew that decision might change by the time we reached the end of Laugavegur.
 Sure enough injuries and accumulated fatigue took a toll on some of our group.
-By Þórsmörk, even some of our strongest hikers knew this would be the end of the trail for them.
+By Þórsmörk, even some of our strongest hikers knew this would be the end of the trail for them — a reminder of how hard the Laugavegur can become once weather, elevation, and sustained exposure start to compound.

 That moment isn’t unusual.
-The decision to add Fimmvörðuháls is rarely finalised months in advance.
-It’s made on the ground, with muddy boots, changing forecasts, and an honest assessment of how the past few days have gone.
+The decision to add Fimmvörðuháls isn’t always finalized months in advance.
+It’s often made on the ground, with muddy boots, changing forecasts, and an honest assessment of how the past few days have gone.

 This post is about helping you make that call.
 Not in theory, and not based on hype, but by clearly laying out how the two finishes differ in commitment, exposure, flexibility, and mental load.
 If you’re weighing whether to stop at Þórsmörk or continue on to Fimmvörðuháls, this comparison is meant to offer clarity, not push you in either direction.